kylegrover/volcogui/LESSONS_LEARNED.md

 1. **Volco is not a pip package** - It exists only on GitHub without `setup.py` or `pyproject.toml`
    - Solution: Add Volco directory to Python path dynamically at runtime
-   - Location: Automatically detected in sibling directory (`../volco`)
+   - Location: Included as git submodule in `volco/` directory

 2. **Required Volco Dependencies**
    - All dependencies from Volco's `requirements.txt` must be installed in volcogui